 Girlboss: do women really need it?

-I don't think there is a "God of curricula" against women by party.
-So I wonder if you plan website Women-oriented girls like Girlboss really do serve gender equality or aren't quite harmful.
+I do not think there is a "God of curriculum" opposed to women for bias.
+So I wonder if you plan websites Women-oriented girls like Girlboss really do serve gender equality or aren't quite harmful.

 This initiative and others of a similar sign are born with the noble intention of creating spaces free of discrimination and focused on specific female needs.
 I don't deny it, but in my opinion they only create an even greater distance, effectively ending up excluding men from the conversation.